Effective Multimedia Teaching

 I was drawn to this topic by the book Multimedia Learning (Mayer 2009).
 Mayer has broken down multimedia learning into 24 principles, sub dividing into 13 classical principles and 11 advanced principles of multimedia learning.
 Developing the cognitive theory of multimedia learning, his theory as summarised by David (2015) states that learners have 2 separate channels (auditory and visual) for processing information, each channel has limited capacity and that learning is an active process.

-Figure 2 highlights the 3 important elements which are the core of all of the classical principles.
-It could be argued that the use of this figure is adding a distracting element or that it is emphasizing important and relevant information.
+Figure 1 highlights the 3 important elements which are the core of all of the classical principles.
+It could be argued that the use of this figure is adding a distracting element or that it is emphasising important and relevant information.
 What do you think?
 Please comment below.

 I have witnessed the encouragement for teachers to include more multimedia such as video, webinars and podcasts into their lessons.
-But I have questioned, is this a fad or is it a helpful resource.
-My initial thoughts are that; it’s excellent, a supportive addition to lessons which enhances students different learning styles, considering diversity and allowing students to learn at different paces, levels and using a variety of content.
+But I have questioned; is this a fad or is it a helpful resource.
+My initial thoughts are that; it’s excellent, a supportive addition to lessons which enhances student’s different learning styles, considering diversity and allowing students to learn at a different pace, level and using a variety of content.
 But I have seen multimedia done badly and reading Mayer’s theory I have now realised why.

 The major reason multimedia is sometimes unsuccessful, is highlighted by Mayer (2009) “each channel has a limited capacity”.
 This is supported by John Sweller’s (1998) previous research on cognitive load theory which describes “the need to apply sound instructional design principles based on our knowledge of the brain and memory”.

 Back in the day of lecturers with traditional blackboards, students relied on their auditory learning style and the odd visual cue on the blackboard, and if he/she was a good teacher the odd gesture (principle number 12 (Mayers 2009)).